FrostyBytes/debian-lfs-host/README.md

 licenses that may be less permissive than "The Unlicense".

-The filesystems released are signed with the below key, which has also been submitted to the pgp.mit.edu keyserver.
+The filesystems released are signed with the below key, which has also been submitted to the `pgp.mit.edu` keyserver.
 Each binary file has a corresponding signature file, and checksums have also been included in a clearsigned message below.

 Status:

-Version v001: The assembled filesystems pass the LFS "Host System Requirements", but it has not been tested whether they are sufficient for building LFS.
+Version `v001`: The assembled filesystems pass the LFS "Host System Requirements", but it has not been tested whether they are sufficient for building LFS.
 Binaries available here:
 <https://github.com/FrostyBytes/debian-lfs-host/releases/tag/v001>